mwPy247/ansible_pexon/README.md

-To setup Nginx via Ansible, I decided to use a virtual machine running on VirtualBox.
+To setup Nginx via Ansible, it is convenient to use a virtual machine running on VirtualBox.
 To make this work some network configuration has to be done first.
-In what follows I provide a quick walkthrough of how I set up the network and then I will explain the playbook and the configuration file.
+In what follows I provide a quick walkthrough of how to set up the network and then the configuration of Ansible and the structure and content of `playbook.yml` is explained.

 # Ansible Network configuration
 1. Install ansible on host